Concept and Use Cases

 After the guest network is created, you can apply features or rules just to this segment, such as block porn and Family mode.
 You can also block the guest from talking to any local networks ... but do allow devices from local networks to talk to devices inside the guest network.

 For devices that are very purpose-specific, and only need access to specific services, you can isolate IoT devices traffic from the rest of the network, to reduce the risk exposure in case IoT devices get compromised and only allow trusted connections to come through.
-For example, on your IoT Network,
+For example, on your IoT Network you can

 - Block Traffic from & to all local networks.